dotnet/linker/docs/serialization.md

 new XmlSerializer (typeof (RootType)); // Will not consider RootType as one of the root types
 ```

-This pattern will not necessarily keep the type passed into the constructor, even though it is statically analyzable in theory.
+This pattern will not consider the type passed into the constructor as a root type, even though it is statically analyzable in theory.

 ### XMLSerializer attributes